Federal Office for Information Security: Corresponding agencies in other countries

 Unlike those organizations, BSI is focused on IT security rather than being part of an organisation with a more general IT standards remit.
-BSI is separate from Germany's signals intelligence, which is part of the military and the foreign intelligence service (BND).
+BSI is separate from Germany's signals intelligence, which is part of the military and the foreign intelligence service (Bundesnachrichtendienst).

 Responsibilities

 The BSI's scope of duties is defined by the German Federal Office for Information Security (BSI Act).
 The aim of the BSI is the promotion of information and cyber security in order to enable and promote the use of secure information and communication technology in government, business and society.
 For example, the BSI develops practice-oriented minimum standards and target group-specific recommendations for handling IT and Internet security.
+BSI still designs cryptographic algorithms such as the Libelle cipher and initiated the development of the Gpg4win cryptographic suite.

 The BSI is also responsible for protecting the IT systems of the federal government.
 This involves defending against cyber attacks and other technical threats against the IT systems and networks of the federal administration.
 Once a year, the BSI reports on this to the Committee on Internal Affairs of the German Bundestag.

 The tasks of the BSI include: